I. CATALOG DESCRIPTION:

 Week-by-week progress and assignments

 The problem numbers are for the 12th edition of the text.
-If you have the 11th edition of the text, please note that there are some changes in the problem numbers compared to the 12th edition for these chapters.
+If you have another edition of the text, please note that there are some changes in the problem numbers.
 The laboratory manual may be downloaded as a doc or pdf file at the bottom of this page.

 An introduction to units, conversions, and measurement schemes.
 This is very important background material.
 Chapter 2 then introduces some basic electrical quantities and properties.